Healthcare in India: Effectiveness

+India and the United States (US) have been cooperating in the health sector since the late 1960s.
+The cooperation has intensified in the past decade, riding on institutional structures established following the launch of the US-India Health Initiative in 2010.

 Quality of healthcare

 Non-availability of diagnostic tools and increasing reluctance of qualified and experienced healthcare professionals to practice in rural, under-equipped and financially less lucrative rural areas are becoming big challenges.

 Rural medical practitioners are highly sought after by residents of rural areas as they are more financially affordable and geographically accessible than practitioners working in the formal public health care sector.
 But there are incidents where doctors were attacked and even killed in rural India.

 In 2015 the British Medical Journal published a report by Dr Gadre, from Kolkata, exposed the extent of malpractice in the Indian healthcare system.
 He interviewed 78 doctors and found that kickbacks for referrals, irrational drug prescribing and unnecessary interventions were commonplace.

 According to a study conducted by Martin Patrick, CPPR chief economist released in 2017 has projected people depend more on private sector for healthcare and the amount spent by a household to avail of private services is almost 24 times more than what is spent for public healthcare services.